Classification of strongly asymptotically log del Pezzo flags and surfaces: Introduction

 The differential geometric interpretation of positive $\be_i$'s is as follows.
 By the resolution of the Calabi--Tian conjecture \cite[Theorem 2]{JMR}, \cite{GP,MR} $(X,D)$ is strongly \alf if and only if it admits \K metrics with positive Ricci curvature on $X\sm D$ and with edge singularities of angle $2\pi\be_i$ along $D_i$ for all small $\be_i$.
 Edge singularities are, roughly, conic singularities transverse to the `edges' $D_i$.
 We refer to \cite[\S4]{R14} for a detailled survey.

-Already in dimension 2, Maeda's classification shows that it is rare for a pair to be log del Pezzo \cite[\S3]{Maeda} (as customary, when discussing dimension 2 we will use `del Pezzo' instead of `Fano', and replace $(X,D)$ by $(S,C)$):
+As customary, from now and on, when discussing dimension 2 we will use `del Pezzo' instead of `Fano', and replace $(X,D)$ by $(S,C)$).
+Already in dimension 2, Maeda's classification shows that it is rare for a pair to be log del Pezzo \cite[\S3]{Maeda} (see \cite[Proposition 4.1]{CMGR} for an expository proof):

 \begin{prop} Log del Pezzo pairs $(S,C)$ are classified as follows:

 (i) $S=\mathbb{P}^2$, and $C$ is a line,

 (ii) $S=\mathbb{P}^2$, and $C=C_1+C_2$, where each $C_i$ is a line,